-Coordination of organic molecules to metal ions frequently modifies the nature of their chemical reactions.
+Coordination of organic molecules to metal ions frequently modifies the nature of the chemical reactions which they can undergo.
 In this experiment coordinated acetylacetone can be readily nitrated.

 Acetic anhydride is an irritant.
 Avoid contact, handle in a fume cupboard.
 Chloroform should be used in a fume cupboard.